PedemonteGiacomo/Hammurabi/AWS_README.md

-# AWS CDK Deployment Guide for React Application
+# AWS CDK Deployment Guide for React Application - Action to do cdk deploy ReactEcsCdkStack

 ## Initial Deployment
 From the root folder, execute: